UdashFramework/udash.g8/src/main/g8/README.md

 and go to the chat window.

 On the chat view you can type, send and read messages.
-You should try to open another browser window and check that messages and connections counts refresh automatically.
+You should try to open another browser window and check that messages and connection counts refresh automatically.
 Server notifies authenticated clients about these events via [Server -> Client RPC](http://guide.udash.io/#/rpc/server-client) notification.
 You receive a random set of permissions on every login, so sometimes you might not be able to send or read messages.